Suspect still at large following shooting at Erie High School - NewsBreak

 Students were dismissed classroom by classroom starting around 10:30 a.m. after the building was secured.

 Multiple agencies held a press conference on April 5.
-During the conference, police provided an update on the situation.
+During this press conference police provided an update on the situation.

-We know that both the gunman and victim were both students at Erie High School.
-Police know the identity of the suspect but cannot release any information because of the suspects’ age.
+We know that both the gunman and victim were students at Erie High School.
+Police know the identity of the suspect but cannot release any information because of the suspect’s age.

 Erie High School was put on lockdown following a student allegedly shooting another student with a 9mm firearm.